brandur/sorg/content/passages-drafts/001-portland.md

 ### The city of cycling and beer (#cycling-and-beer)

 Rating high on the list of things to do in Portland are bicycling and beer.
+An ambitious new city plan aims to have more than a quarter of all trips to be made by bicycle by 2030, and with a strong biking culture very visible on the city's streets, it's believable.
+Craft beer is also a core value for many Oregonians -- just the Portland Metro Area sports more than 100 separate breweries.

 We combined the two passions by taking a tour one one of their local [party bikes][partybike] (also known as pedibuses, cycle pubs, bierbikes, and megacycles).
 Open container laws are in effect in Portland, so rather than drink on the bike itself, we ranged around the downtown core and stopped at a few of its abundant breweries and bars.

 ![Brewcycle](/assets/passages/001-portland/L1010517@2x.jpg)